man doing survey

 What is included?

-The RICS Level 2 Home Survey report includes information from the survey on the construction of the property and the amenities and transport links in its location.
-You will get an assessment of the condition of the property from the roof down to the floorings in an easy-to-understand Traffic Light System:
+The RICS Level 2 Home Survey report includes information on the construction of the property and the amenities in its location including transport links.
+You will get an assessment of the condition of the property from the roof down to the foundations utilising an easy-to-understand traffic light system:

 Condition rating 3 (red)